udp

 When the MSG_DONTROUTE flag is set on sending, the destination address

-must refer to a local interface address and the packet is only sent to
+must refer to a local interface address and the packet is sent only to

 that interface.